 26. In 2.2.42.1.2 modify the classification to read as follows:

-SW Substances and articles liable to spontaneous combustion, which, in contact with water, emit flammable gases
+SW Substances liable to spontaneous combustion, which, in contact with water, emit flammable gases and articles containing such substances

 SW1 Substances

 SW2 Articles

 27. In 2.2.42.3, as a consequential amendment, it would be necessary to include the collective entries present as SW1.
 Additionally, it would be recommended to show the entries in the order of increasing UN number (S2, S3, S4, S5, SW, SC4).